edonson2016/sokil_code/README.md

 # sokil_code
-This is a remote repository for the 24-25 Sokil Clinic team.
-Under which there exists code for the following 3 subteams focusing on different kinds of sensing means to solve our problem.
+This is a repository for the 25-26 Sokil clinic forked from the remote repository for the 24-25 Sokil Clinic team.
+There are two additional branches for this repository:

-RADAR, LiDAR, Multispectral
+- *LVX_parser*: A shelved effort to create a parser for the custom LVX file type.
+The current code implementation works (can fully parse data from the Livox Avia including timestamps, IMU vs. LiDAR info, and header information), but has not been used.
+- *obj_dect*: A directory containing information on the current pursued object detection algorithms.

+As per last clinic's documentation style, further info about each branch will be included in an associated README.

 # Livox Python

 see the [livox](./livox) directory and its documentation.